bagustris/nlp-python/reference.md

 Corereference
 : Given a corpus, one refer another

-Semantic role labelling
+Semantic (role labelling)
 : labelling sentence to give (different) meaning e.q: /I saw a man/ with telescope/ or /I saw/ a man with telescope/

 Lexicon
+: dictionary of words and its type

+Syntatic
-: meaing of words
+: Relation of word to other words (structure).

+Discourse (analysis)
+: Analyze not a single sentence but a set of sentences

+Natural language generation
+: generation of text from semantic interpretation